-Our labour income process is inspired by the search and matching literature starting with Diamond (1982), Mortensen (1982) and Pissarides (1985).
-We let labour income fluctuate between a wage when employed and unemployment benefits when unemployed.
+Our labour income process is inspired by the search and matching literature starting with Diamond (1982), Mortensen (1982) and Pissarides (1985).19 We let labour income fluctuate between a wage when employed and unemployment benefits when unemployed.
 Corresponding transition rates are quantified by average durations in employment and unemployment, respectively, in the NLSY.
-We agree that any realistic income process would need much more structure (see e.g. Blundell et al., 2015, and the references therein).
+We agree that any realistic income process would need much more structure (see e.g. Blundell et al., 2015 or Guvenen et al., 2019).
 An outstanding example for an empirically more convincing income process is the precautionary saving and on-the-job search model by Lise (2013).
 Interestingly, his analysis does not require a "superstar" state to obtain a satisfactory fit for one cross-section of wealth at a constant interest rate.
 Yet, he treats all workers within one education class as being identical.
 This creates low probability events such that workers in the state with the highest observed wage within this education class have a very strong saving motive.
-An argument in favour of our simple income structure is the well-known finding that the empirical skewness in the earnings distribution is not enough to generate sufficiently skewed and thick-tailed wealth distributions (Benhabib and Bisin, 2017, sect.
+An argument in favour of our simple income structure is the well-known finding that the empirical skewness in the earnings distribution is not enough to generate sufficiently skewed and thick-tailed wealth distributions (Benhabib and Bisin, 2018, sect.
 3.1).
-Therefore, we demonstrate that even with such a simple process, we can match the dynamics of the distribution of wealth.
+Therefore, we demonstrate that even with such a simple process, we can match the dynamics of the distribution of wealth.20 We also show below that two (instantaneous) income states nevertheless imply a continuous monthly or annual income distribution.